Mapsui/Mapsui/README.md

 ## News
 - April 25: Mapsui 1.0 has been released!
 Read the [announcement](https://github.com/pauldendulk/Mapsui/releases/tag/1.0.0)
 - May 7: First app using Mapsui 1.0 hits the store.
 Take a look at Breath Companion on [iOS](https://itunes.apple.com/us/app/botw-map/id1218936949) and [Android](https://play.google.com/store/apps/details?id=com.SoftwareNotion.BreathCompanion).
 It demonstrates offline maps with MBTiles, feature info, layer activation depending on resolution and shows Mapsui can be used in Xamarin.Forms.
+- May 25: Sebastian Kruse [blogs](https://development-blog.eu/an-own-map-with-mapsui-in-xamarin-forms-entwurf/) about how to use Mapsui in Xamarin.Forms

 ## Getting Started